Mindjet/MyGallery/README.md

 }
 ```

-You can fetch the image using url and show it on the `ImageView` with `Glide` in the method `onBindViewHolder`.
+Fetch the image using url and show it on the `ImageView` with `Glide` in the method `onBindViewHolder`.

 Now instantiate the `RecyclerView` and attach adapter to it: